 Although a ban on cashless retail is not an issue that has been well explored by legislators at the federal level, the subject has recently been brought up by members of Congress with ATMIA.
 And two bills have been introduced at the federal level.

-As state and city governments explore solutions that encourage economic growth without imposing hardship or discrimination on citizens that rely on cash, the issue of going cashless vs. banning cashless stores is expected to gain momentum.
+As state and city governments explore solutions that encourage economic growth without imposing hardship or discrimination on citizens that rely on cashMoney in physical form such as banknotes and coins.
+More, the issue of going cashless vs. banning cashless stores is expected to gain momentum.

 Understanding the Inherent Discrimination of Cashless Retail

 Statistics show cash payments account for approximately one-third of all transactions in the U.S. and cash is the preferred method of paymentA transfer of funds which discharges an obligation on the part of a payer vis-à-vis a payee.
 More for over a quarter of the population.
 With roughly 80 million Americans reliant on physical tender for their day-to-day needs, recent innovations in digital payment technology could negatively impact unbanked and low-income consumers.

 According to the Pew Research Center, at least 10 percent of Americans still do not use the internet.
 Numbers are much higher among certain groups when factors like age, location, education, computer literacy and socioeconomic status are considered.
 Therefore, a substantial portion of the population – and consumer base – does not have a computer or smart phone to access their bank accounts electronically.
 Others are not associated with a financial institution for a variety of reasons, such as lack of sufficient identification, distrust of the banking system, or are struggling under debt.

 Encouraging an environment in which consumer choice is limited and shoppers are segregated by their ability to maneuver a digital landscape is discriminatory on many levels – giving the overall impression that merchants who refuse cash wish to be more exclusive with who they serve.

 Economic Resilience & Security Challenges